 Paul

-Oh, gosh, it’s so many.
+Oh, gosh, so many.
 I mean, my yearly trips to the East Coast makes me kind of bias things towards that area.
-So instantly I think of the flower pots of the Bay of Fundy and just the magnitude of the the tides there—is a first thing that I think about.
+So instantly I think of the flower pots of the Bay of Fundy and just the magnitude of the the tides there—is the first thing that I think about.

 And then I think about Gros Morne park and ancient frozen volcanoes that I climb up.
-And then, you know, there’s ice at the top.
-After a long, hot climb, you grab a piece of glacier and drink that back.
+And then, you know, there’s ice at the top, after a long, hot climb, you grab a piece of glacier and drink that back.

 So it’s kind of like combining the the feature itself with the experience.
 And of course, jagged sandstones of the east coast of Nova Scotia, the place I grew up.
 And you don’t walk with sandals even though you should and you hurt your feet all along, but that’s part of the experience.